 After receiving degrees in oral surgery, an oral surgeon might perform residencies and fellowships at oral and maxillofacial surgery practices and at hospitals to hone their expertise.
 They must also pass rigorous board examinations to practice as a specialist.

-Common procedures an OMS might provide in addition to placing dental implants include: reconstructive and corrective jaw surgery, biopsies for oral pathology, bone grafting, and tooth extractions.
+Common procedures an OMS might provide in addition to placing dental implants include reconstructive and corrective jaw surgery, biopsies for oral pathology, bone grafting, and tooth extractions.

-Dental implants, when compared to other tooth replacement methods, are relatively new.
+Dental implants, when compared to other tooth-replacement methods, are relatively new.
 An implant is a titanium prosthetic that is embedded into the jawbone to replace the missing roots of teeth.
 Once the jawbone stabilizes a dental implant, the tooth replacement process is completed by attaching a dental crown or bridge.
 A series of dental implants can support extensive prosthetics like full and partial dentures, too.

-Not only does placing a dental implant require impeccable precision, many patients require preliminary treatments prior to receiving their replacement teeth.
+Not only does placing a dental implant require impeccable precision, but many patients also require preliminary treatments prior to receiving their replacement teeth.
 Common treatments that might be necessary before implant placement include tooth extractions and bone grafts.
 An OMS will have extensive experience providing both of these types of procedures.